lehbyte/lehbyte.github.io/_posts/2019-09-02-Gulp-Express.md

 If you go to [gulpjs.com](https://gulpjs.com) you will be greeted with the following banner;
 > Automate and enhance your workflow

+I would like to add just one word in that banner; `frontend` because that is what it does best.

-More precisely, gulp is a frontend build system.
-Some would call it a;
+More concisely, gulp is a frontend build system;
-> task runner built on Nodejs and npm used for automation of time-consuming and repetitiev tasks involved in web development line minification, concatenation , cache busting, unit testing, linting, optiization, etc.
+> It is a task runner built on Nodejs and npm used for automation of time-consuming and repetitiev tasks involved in web development line minification, concatenation , cache busting, unit testing, linting, optiization, etc.
 <!--more-->
-I recently made an express app and wanted to use Gulp, however the latest info I could find on how to integrate gulp in an expressjs app was outdated.
-It only applied to version 3 of Gulp, the latest was 4.0.

-I tried some hacks that didn't get me far until I gave up and decided to finally headed over to the gulp website for some quick solution and what do I see, code, yes a full page example showing a gulp 4.0 file.
-I quickly tried some fixes and....
+I recently made an `expressjs` app and was looking for a way to simplify compiling to css, watching my files and serving them so I searched around for a `plugin` that would help me with these tasks.

+Now I was little bit familiar with `Grunt` but found it cumbersome and some of it's facilities weird so I looked around for a suitable alternative.
+I discovered a lot of developers praising `gulpjs` for it's ease of use.
+Moreover, many were hailing it as a potential replacement of `Grunt`.

+Consequently, I looked up some examples and tried to copy and paste, not because I was a crappy programmer who couldn't be botherd to learn the proper way of using a tool/technology, but because I wanted to gauge `gulpjs`'s ease of use, especially among first users like me.

+Needless to say, I was a litte disappointed.
+I had expected the problem to be easily fixable because I had brought into the narrative that `gulpjs` was essentially a plug and play plugin.
+But most of the dated comments and `stackoverflow` answers were specific to `gulpjs 3.0`, therein was the problem.

+So I did what any responsible programmer would do, I took off my know-it-all hat, and started googling around for information specific to  `gulp 4.0`.
+However, all I could find about that and about `gulpjs - expressjs` integration  was outdated information.
+Most tutorials only worked for `gulpjs 3.0` and not `gulp 4.0`.
+It looked like I was stuck with this problem.

+I tried a couple of hacks which hardly got me anywhere.
+Finally, I gave up :( and went to `gulpjs.com` for some quick solution, Much to my surprise, the site was sprinkled with snippets of code, I wondered why I hadn't visited the website first.
+Then I began integrating `gulpjs 4.0` into my `expressjs 4.0` app,

+Unfortunately, nothing worked.
+So much for those code `snippets`.
+I had to accept that I really didn't understand how gulp worked.
+This humbled me enought to tackle the API and boy is that documentation all over the place.
+Anyway, I finally managed to make `Gulpjs` and `Expressjs` work together seamlessly which brings me to the point of this article;

-Voila!
-Nothing worked.
-So I decided that I didn't really understand how gulp worked and decided to read the API.
-If you don't feel like going through those pages, this article is for you.
+> If you don't feel like going through those pages, this article is for you.

 ## What is missing?

-Here is my gulp file.
+This was my gulp file.
 {% highlight js %}
-cont { src, series, paralell, dest, watch } = require("gulp");
+const { src, series, paralell, dest, watch } = require("gulp");
 const sass = require('gulp-sass');
 const plumber = require('gulp-plumber');
 const cleanCSS = require('gulp-clean-css');